-Fast-charge stations use a direct-current high-power charge of 400 V or higher.
+DC fast-charge (DCFC) stations use a direct-current high-power charge.
 These stations can only be accessed through public charging networks like the Electric Circuit.

 Only all-electric vehicles equipped with a CHAdeMO or Combo socket are compatible with fast-charge stations.
-Not all plug-in hybrid vehicles are compatible.
+Certain plug-in hybrid vehicles are compatible as well.

 Most electric vehicle charging is done at home

-Plugging in at home and at work generally covers 90% of a vehicle’s charging needs.
+Plugging in at home and at work generally covers 90% of an electric vehicle’s charging needs.

 A growing number of public charging stations, such as Electric Circuit stations, are available for the remaining 10%.